 A wide-mouth funnel to match wide-mouth jars keeps as much of your jams or pickles in the jar, not on the counter.

 While not absolutely necessary, a lid wand will help move and secure sterilized lids without burns or contamination.Continue to 5 of 10 below.

 05 of 10

-We vastly prefer wide-mouth jars for all my canning and preserving.
+Many people prefer wide-mouth jars for canning and preserving.
 They're easier to fill and easier to empty.
 What size jars you buy depends on the recipe you're using, which will usually specify jar size.
 If you have a choice, half-pint jars are great for chutneys and jams, particularly if you plan on giving jars away (you get more per batch!).

 06 of 10

 07 of 10

 Quart jars are for serious canners or those making cucumber pickles.
 As with all canning jars, we prefer these wide-mouth versions over old-fashioned regular-mouth models.

 These are the pretty "jelly jars" you see at state fairs and at grandma's house.
 They have a lovely homey, old-fashioned appeal.Continue to 9 of 10 below.

 10 of 10